Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes plantar fasciitis?

-Plantar fasciitis can be caused by playing sports and doing activities that put stress on the heel bone.
+Plantar fasciitis can be caused by sports and activities that put stress on your heel bone.
 This can include:

 - running